zulvkr/StaticForm/README.md

     npm install
     ```

-    This command will install all depencies of this project in node_modules directory.
-You can see all dependecies of this project in package.json.
+    This command will install all dependecies of this project in *node_modules* directory.
+You can see all dependecies of this project in *package.json*.

 6. You can start the development server by running